Blog | Queretaro | San Miguel de Allende | Tours | Wine | Wine Tours

 If you want to spend more time somewhere, we can do that.
 If you want to move onto the next place earlier than expected or stop at a roadside stand to shop or eat, we are flexible.
 You have us for the full day.
 Just let us know what interests you.

 Our tours are designed for you to relax and enjoy the day.
-Our wine tours include wine BY THE GLASS based on your wine preferences(not 1 oz pours that the winery chooses).
-And if you are drinking wine, you will have food.
-The wineries have excellent restaurants.
-But we want you to sample some of the local cuisine as well.
-Our tours cater to everyone whether you prefer street food, fine dining, or a sampling of both.
+Our wine tours include wine BY THE GLASS based on your wine preferences (not the 1 oz pours that the winery chooses).
+The wineries also have excellent restaurants.
+Choose what you want to nibble on whether a cheese board or pasta dish to pair with your wines.

 What you may not know is that several tour companies receive commissions for selling “experiences” to certain wineries.
 These experiences are Mexican Wine 101.
 They are designed for the newbie wine drinker.
 People who find us, usually are knowledgeable about wines from around the world.